kxait/university-recruitment/README.md

 - tailwind

 ## functionalities
+- registering for university as a new recruit
 - user login for recruits and uni administrators
 - managing recruits' status for every course
 - downloading a JSON report of all recruits and their courses and scores